CHURBAN-stack/Churban-stack/README.md

 My name is Christopher Hurban

-Here is a Little Bit About Myself
+Here is a Little Bit About Myself:

 - :school_satchel: I’m currently a part time student at RVCC ...
 - :floppy_disk: I’m in my last year at RVCC as an Interface Major ...
 - :smile: 2018 Gradute from Hunterdon Central Regional High School